apache/pulsar/site2/docs/client-libraries-java.md

 int|`defaultBackoffIntervalNanos`| Default duration for a backoff interval | TimeUnit.MILLISECONDS.toNanos(100);
 long|`maxBackoffIntervalNanos`|Maximum duration for a backoff interval|TimeUnit.SECONDS.toNanos(30)

-Check out the Javadoc for the {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} class for a full listing of configurable parameters.
+Check out the Javadoc for the {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} class for a full list of configurable parameters.

 > In addition to client-level configuration, you can also apply [producer](#configuring-producers) and [consumer](#configuring-consumers) specific configuration, as you'll see in the sections below.